 If you are a small business located in Raleigh, NC, for instance, you might use the hashtag #ShopLocalRaleigh to be seen by people in Raleigh.

-But whether your target market is B2B to B2C-based, the first step to finding people in your niche is to find the perfect hashtags.
+Whether your target market is B2B or B2C-based, the first step to finding people in your niche is to find the perfect hashtags.

 What Hashtags Should I Use?

 There are quite a few online resources for finding the best hashtags.